qgriffith-zz/OpenEats/docs/admin.rst

 You will want to change this as soon as you login by click on the *users* link inside the admin page

+.. _site-name:

 Change Site Name
 ==================
 You will want to change the site name on the Admin page to match your domain name.
 To do so click on the *sites* link on the Admin Page then click on the current entry for site name which should be *example* then change that to match your domain name, with out the *http or www* part

+.. note::  Do not just delete the name that is currently there.
+Django expects your site name to start with the primary key
+           of 1 in the database.
+If you delete the site name and add a new one it will have the id of 2.
+So edit the site name that is already there.